Kasepuhan Banten Kidul

-The Kasepuhan Banten Kidul are a traditional Sundanese community of approximately 5,300 people.
-They live in the southern part of Gunung Halimun National Park, in the Indonesian province of West Java.
-Mount Halimun Salak National Park is located within the borders of the Sukabumi Regency, Bogor and southern Banten province.
+The Kasepuhan Banten Kidul (Kasepuhan of South Banten) are a traditional Sundanese community of approximately 5,300 people.
+They live in the southern part of Mount Halimun Salak National Park, in the Indonesian province of West Java.
+The national park is located within the borders of the Sukabumi Regency, Bogor Regency, and Lebak Regency (in southern part of Banten province).

-The Kasepuhan are called "Kasepuhan Banten Kidul" (Kasepuhan of Southern Banten).
-Their main village is Ciptagelar in the Cisolok subdistrict (kecamatan) in the western part of the Sukabumi Regency.
-The current head of the community, Abah Ugih, inherited his position from his late father, Abah Anom.
+Their main village is Ciptagelar in the Cisolok district (kecamatan) in the western part of the Sukabumi Regency.
+As of 2008 the head of the community was Abah Ugi, who inherited his position from his father, Abah Anom.
+Other well-known village are Cibedug, Citorek, and Sirnaresmi.

-Etymology

-The word kasepuhan is formed on sepuh, which means "old" in the Sundanese language.
-It refers to a way of life based on ancestral traditions and, eventually, to the local community that lives according to these traditions.